1Git2Clone/counting-blinks/README.md

 Arduino nano.

+USB type A (or whatever type your sender accepts) to Micro USB or USB type C (depending on your Arduino Nano variant)

 A breadboard (at least from a1-j30 which should be the smallest one).

 4 jumper wires (male to male).